joannakl/cs102/projects/project3_logs.markdown

 - __You should start right away!__
 - You should modularize your design so that you can test it regularly: for example, implement the part of the code that reads and parses the input file, then implement and test individual classes, then implement the part that provides the interactive part of the program, ... .
 - Make sure that at all times you __have a working program!__
-You should also implement stubs of methods that return `0` or `null`.
+You should also implement stubs of every method that return `0` or `null`.
 This way your code compiles, even though it may not work completely.
 You can implement methods that perform one task at a time.
 This way, if you run out of time, at least parts of your program will be functioning properly.
-- You should make sure that you are __testing the program on much smaller data set__ for which you can determine the correct output manually.
+- You should make sure that you are __testing the program on small data sets__ for which you can determine the correct output manually.
 You can create  a test input file that contains only a few rows.
 - You should make sure that your program's results are consistent with what is described in this specification by running the program on carefully designed test inputs and examining